Ramon96/frontend-applications/README.md

 Finally you can run this project using.
 `npm start`

+# SCSS
+This project makes use of SCSS for the Styling.
+You need to run a Watcher when you want to make some changes to the styles.
+This can be done with the VSCode Extention: [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass)

 # Deployment
 In order to deploy the project, simply run the  command `npm run deploy`